 Magpies are omnivorous, which means they eat both plants and animals.

-During the winter months the magpie’s diet is largely vegetarian.
+However, during the winter months the magpie’s diet is largely vegetarian.
 Their main diet in summer is grassland invertebrates, such as beetles, flies, caterpillars, spiders, and worms.
 Only during the spring, when feeding its young, does it become a major predator, raiding the nests of songbirds for eggs and young.

 Between 1966 and 1986, the number of magpies in Britain increased steadily by around 5% per year.
 But this had no obvious effect on the nesting success of any of the songbird species.